iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 In complexity terms, the convex formulation with all activations allows algorithm in polynomial time for all parameters but the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
 In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

-There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite>.
+There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite><d-cite key="baiEfficientGlobalOptimization2022"></d-cite>.
 The first attempt is to take a random subset of activation patterns and using standard convex solvers.
 Current convex solvers(ECOS, ...) are not tailored to problem with many constraints.
 There is some hope in considering the unconstrained version of the problem to build an approximation.
-In most deep learning scenarios, it is hard to beat in speed a simple gradient descent running on GPUs. todo cite https://arxiv.org/pdf/2201.01965.pdf
+In most deep learning scenarios, it is hard to be faster than a simple gradient descent running on GPUs.

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|